luiswirth/bsc-thesis/src/matter.typ

 By computing derivatives of the affine parametrization of the simplex, we find that the spanning vectors are a very natural frame/basis for the tangent space
 $T_p sigma$ of the simplex $sigma$ at each point $p in sigma$.
-The jacobian of the affine map is exactly the linear map represented by $amat(E)$.
+The Jacobian of the affine map is exactly the linear map represented by $amat(E)$.
 $
   (diff avec(x))/(diff lambda^i)
   = avec(e)_i